 Shindo Muso Ryu Jodo

-Our annual Shindo Muso Ryu Jojutsu training camp will be in Portland, Oregon.
-The dates of the event are Friday, August 4th through Sunday August 6th.
-We will also have extra practice all day Monday August 7th and Tuesday morning August 8th.
+Our annual Shindo Muso Ryu Jojutsu training camp will be in Denton, Texas.
+The dates of the event are Friday through Sunday, July 26-28.
+We will also have extra practice all day Monday and Tuesday Morning, July 29 and 30th.

 The Capital Area Jodokai studies Shindo Muso Ryu Jodo.
 The art was invented by Muso Gonnosuke around 1600 and, according to tradition, was used by Muso to defeat Miyamoto Musashi in a duel.
 Please read on or go to the external Capital Area Jodokai website for more detailed information.